 Along with individual therapy sessions, throughout the day, patients in our residential addiction treatment and other programs will meet in a myriad of different therapy groups.
 Substance abuse group counseling is essential in the treatment process because it allows the patients to interact with others who are going through similar struggles.
 While establishing a relationship with their counselor is important, many times, it is most helpful for a patient to hear how their peers feel and what they are doing to overcome those problems.

 This builds an overall sense of community and support that can boost the patient’s recovery.
 Group therapy also enforces the fact that you are not alone in the way you feel.
-In order to best meet our patient’s needs, we offer a multitude of group addiction therapy programs, including small groups, grief support, groups divided by gender, clinical lectures, detox/beginner groups, and art and music therapy.
+To best meet our patient’s needs, we offer a multitude of group addiction therapy programs, including small groups, grief support, groups divided by gender, clinical lectures, detox/beginner groups, and art and music therapy.

 The 12-step program originates from Alcoholics Anonymous (AA), a worldwide alcohol recovery support group that has expanded to Narcotics Anonymous (NA) to include individuals with other types of drug use disorders.
 Our 12-step meetings are part of our aftercare services and are designed to continually support clients as they transition to sober lives after rehab.